 - He made a chemical laboratory at home where he collected chemicals and conducted experiments.

-- He established the first industrial research laboratory of the world where he conducted experiments and invent some of his famous inventions.
+- He established the first industrial research laboratory in the world where he conducted experiments and invent some of his famous inventions.

 - In inventing the light bulb, he performed about 1,000 unsuccessful attempts.